christopherwk210/gm-bot/src/assets/markdown/help.ducks.md

 **You can ping GiftOfDeath with emoji**
 Send a message that starts with 🎁 💀 and watch the magic happen.

+**You can ping thirteen with emoji**
+All you have to do is send a message that starts with 1⃣ 3⃣ and cash in all your daddy points, and thirteen will be summoned.

 **You can toggle the streamy role in like, a bunch of ways** Anyone can actually toggle the streamy role in a bunch of ways: `!role streamy`, `!streamy`, `!streamwatcher`, `!letmewatchsomestreams`, `!allaboardthestreamboat`, and `!melikeystream`.